genesiscommunitysuccess/docs/docs/03_server/04_event-handler/03_advanced.md

 }
 ```

-### Pending approval submission in Event Handlers
+### Pending approval workflow

 Events going through a pending approval workflow are validated as usual (i.e. the `onValidate` method is run).
 If the validation is successful, the “delayed” event is stored in the `APPROVAL` table in JSON format.

 Assuming the event is inserting, updating or deleting a target database record, it is possible to have multiple `APPROVAL` records associated with a single database entity.
 So, you should use the event `onValidate` method to check for pre-existing approvals against the entities related to the event if you need to ensure there is only one pending approval per record.

 The `APPROVAL` record is keyed on an auto-generated `APPROVAL_ID` and does not have a direct link to the original record(s).
 You have to create one or many links by adding “approval entity” details to the payload returned within an `approvableAck` inside the `onValidate` method.
 These details include the `entityTable` (e.g COUNTERPARTY), `entityKey` (e.g. COUNTERPARTY_ID), as well as an optional `approvalType` to describe what operation is happening on the entity itself (e.g. NEW, UPDATE or REMOVE).

 This approach enables you to decide how to identify the original record (e.g. creating a compound key in the case of multi-field keys).
-When the approval entity details are provided, the platform creates one or several records in the `APPROVAL_ENTITY` table and populates it (them) with the details provided, and the `APPROVAL_ID` of the `APPROVAL` record.
-There is also an `APPROVAL_ENTITY_COUNTER`, which is populated by the GENESIS_AUTH_CONSOLIDATOR process by default; this can be handy to know how many approvals are pending for a given entity.
+When the approval entity details are provided, the platform creates one or several records in the `APPROVAL_ENTITY` table; it populates it (them) with the details provided and the `APPROVAL_ID` of the `APPROVAL` record.
+There is also an `APPROVAL_ENTITY_COUNTER`, which is populated by the GENESIS_AUTH_CONSOLIDATOR process by default; this can be handy when you need to know how many approvals are pending for a given entity.

 There are other useful properties you can set as part of the `approvableAck` definition.
 They are all optional and are detailed below:

 * `entityDetails` is a list of `ApprovalEntityDetails` with their corresponding `entityTable`, `entityId` and `approvalType` properties (see previous paragraph).
 By default, this list is empty.
 * `approvalMessage` contains the text that is sent back to the client, assuming the event is successfully submitted for approval.
-By default, this is "Your request was successful and has been submitted for approval".
+The default is "Your request was successful and has been submitted for approval".
 * `additionalDetails` can provide context information that is only available from a server-side perspective.
 This information complements the `APPROVAL_MESSAGE` content provided by the front end.
-* `approvalType` is used to state the action that happens when this event is approved: NEW for insertions, UPDATE for amends, REMOVE for removals (UNKNOWN is used by default if undefined).
-Most events will be simple, but of course some may affect multiple entities in different ways, which is why the `entityDetails` parameter can contain many entities, each with their own `approvalType`.
+* `approvalType` is used to state the action that happens when this event is approved: NEW for insertions, UPDATE for amends, REMOVE for removals.
+If undefined, this defaults to UNKNOWN).
+Most events will be simple, but of course some could affect multiple entities in different ways, which is why the `entityDetails` parameter can contain many entities, each with their own `approvalType`.

-`approvableAck` can be used in both custom EventHandler definitions and GPAL Event Handlers.
-Here is an example of `approvableAck` in action for a GPAL event handler `onValidate` block below.
+One further proprty, `approvableAck`, can be used in both custom EventHandler definitions and GPAL Event Handlers.
+Here is an example of `approvableAck` in action for a GPAL Event Handler `onValidate` block below.

 ```kotlin
 eventHandler {